SavageSparky/D-Storage/README.md

 # D-Storage
-A decentralized file storage with web3.storage that uses filecoin network.
+A decentralized file storage site with web3.storage that uses filecoin network.